 Looking to develop your artistic career and build a presence in New York City and worldwide?
 Book an online career development consultation meeting today.

 How can you be an ally through the arts?
 Buy or support artists whose voices are authentic to the struggle and cause.
 Within the art world, consider the artist behind the work, not just the work itself.
 The original agents are those of the LGBTQ+ photographers, Black-American artists, or whatever the cause.
 The artist behind the lens or canvas is as important as the content they present.

 McDarrah, Fred, and Hilton Als.
 Pride: Photographs After Stonewall.
 OR Books, 2019.

 Swash, Rosie.
 “The French-Haitian Photographer Who Captured the 1990s Vogue Scene in New York.”
 The Guardian, 26 Mar.
 2020, www.theguardian.com/fashion/fashion-blog/2011/dec/16/photography-dance.

-Rowynn Dumont is a New York artist, curator, and writer.
+Rowynn Dumont is an artist, curator, and writer, based in New York.
 She is the Co-founder of Black Rainbow Media (NY).
-She holds an MPhil (IDSVA), an MFA (AAU), and a BFA in Studies of Taboo Religions & Sexuality in Art from The School of the Art Institute of Chicago.
-Rowynn’s work can be seen internationally at DOX Contemporary (Praha) and the Fowler Museum (Los Angeles).
-She has lectured at CAA (DTLA), the Paris School of Art, and The Sexology Institute (San Antonio).
+She holds an MPhil (IDSVA), MFA (AAU), and a BFA in Studies of Taboo Religions & Sexuality in Art from The School of the Art Institute of Chicago.
+Rowynn’s work can be seen internationally in Nimbus at Vespertine (Shanghai) and The Fowler Museum (Los Angeles).
+She has lectured at CAA (DTLA), at the Paris School of Art, and at The Sexology Institute (San Antonio).